manishkumar-dsi/manishkumar-dsi/README.md

 ### Hi there 👋

-I am Manish, a passionate Full Stack Developer and Technical Lead/Product owner at Siemens Gamesa Renewable Energy Pvt Ltd.
+I am Manish, a passionate Full Stack Developer and Technical Lead/Product owner.

 Technologies, I work with: